 Our Doctoral Programme begins in October.
 Apply by 30 June to guarantee consideration for entry in October of the same year.
 Later applications may sometimes be considered but we cannot guarantee that they will be processed in time.

 You are strongly advised to apply to us as early as possible, particularly as funding often depends on securing a place early.
 Most funding is allocated by the end of January, some earlier still.
+Furthermore, while scholarships are available, these are highly competitive and usually awarded to exceptional candidates with a strong research proposal and distinction in a relevant Masters degree.
 Please note that as the first year of our programme contains a compulsory taught research training element, it is not usually possible to start at other times of the year.
 For details on the application process, please go to the WBS Application Procedure .

 Head of Group: